rcg4u/nerd-delay/README.md

 ### Are the .htaccess modifications safe?

-The plugin includes safety measures for `.htaccess` modifications, including:
+The plugin includes several safety measures for `.htaccess` modifications:
+- One-click "Add to .htaccess" buttons that prevent duplicate entries
 - Visual indicators showing which rules are active and their line numbers
 - A dedicated section with warning colors to highlight potential impact
-- A "Disable All" button to quickly turn off all `.htaccess` modifications
+- A "Remove All Rules" button to quickly clean up all Nerd Delay entries
-- Careful rule management to prevent duplicate entries
+- Real-time validation and feedback when adding rules

+### What if I need to remove a specific rule from .htaccess?

+Each rule shows its exact line numbers in the `.htaccess` file.
+You can either:
+1. Use the "Remove All Rules" button and then selectively re-add the ones you want to keep
+2. Manually edit your `.htaccess` file to remove specific lines

 ## Changelog

 ### 1.9.4
+- Replaced toggle switches with one-click "Add to .htaccess" buttons for safer rule management
 - Added dedicated section for `.htaccess` optimizations with visual warning indicators
-- Implemented "Disable All" button for `.htaccess` settings
+- Implemented "Remove All Rules" button for `.htaccess` settings
+- Added real-time validation and line number display for active rules
 - Improved safety measures for server configuration modifications
 - Enhanced UI with color-coded sections for different types of optimizations